Soft leather coral field at Pulau Lima South, Redang.

 The northeast tip of Pulau Ekor Tebu comprises mainly steep granite boulders dropping to 24 metres where it hits the sandy bottom.
 An underwater cave can be found at about 20 metres depth.
 Look out for healthy staghorn, table and lettuce coral.
 Sightings of trevallies, black tip sharks, pompano, barracuda, batfish and the occasional eagle ray can be expected especially when there are currents.
 Giant clams and other shells can also be encountered.

-If you are planning to become a certified diver, or if you have not dived for a long time, here are some tips for safe diving:
+If you are a fairly new and inexperienced diver, here are some tips for safe diving.